AffeJonsson/UnityLocker/README.md

 Inside Unity, right clicking an asset presents a context menu which contains the buttons "Lock", "Revert Lock" and "Unlock".

 ### Lock
-Locking an assets marks the assets, and other users cannot save that particular asset.
+Locking an assets marks the selected assets, and other users cannot save those particular assets.
 To lock a file, either right click an asset and select "Lock", or select an asset and via the Asset menu, select "Lock".
+Scenes can also be locked by right clicking them in the hierarchy, and selecting "Lock".

 ### Revert Lock
 Reverting a file is used when you either locked a file by accident, or locked a file but never changed it.
 To unlock a file, either right click an asset and select "Revert Lock", or select an asset and via the Asset menu, select "Revert Lock".
+Scene locks can also be reverted by right clicking them in the hierarchy, and selecting "Revert Lock".

 ### Unlock
 Unlocking a file marks the asset as unlocked for users above your current commit.
 This means that they need to have your changes merged into their branch before being able to save the asset and/or lock the file.
 To unlock a file, either right click an asset and select "Unlock", or select an asset and via the Asset menu, select "Unlock".
+Scenes can also be unlocked by right clicking them in the hierarchy, and selecting "Unlock".

+## Locked Files Window
+To open, click Window/Locked Files.
+Here, the files locked by you and others are displayed.

 ## Installation
 1. Download the sample server and run Starter.bat.
 This will start a flask app on your device that listenes to port 5000.